Like many others, the Chinese corporation might thoroughly rethink its strategy in 2020.

 The 5G race between the major smartphone makers started last year, when South Korean behemoth Samsung launched the world’s first handset designed to operate under the fifth generation of wireless technology.

-On many occasions, the corporation’s spokespeople have been discussing their intentions to push the so-called ‘5G+AIoT’ strategy further: by leveraging the upcoming communication network upgrade and the mixture of machine learning and connected devices, Xiaomi has not only stepped on the technology bandwagon, but it has also tailored this plan in line with the countrywide hype around the ‘new infrastructure.’
+On many occasions, the corporation’s spokespeople have been reported1 their intentions to push the so-called ‘5G+AIoT’ strategy further: by leveraging the upcoming communication network upgrade and the mixture of machine learning and connected devices, Xiaomi has not only stepped on the technology bandwagon, but it has also tailored this plan in line with the reported2 around the ‘new infrastructure.’

 Even though it is yet to be seen whether the new generation of wireless can make a real difference in the consumer electronics sector beyond augmented/virtual reality, the Asian nation’s omnipresent fuss over it may be crucial for domestic sales of the fancy handsets.